papamac/bash-scripts/raspi_config_buster.md

 2. Download the latest NOOBS software:
  * Go to www.raspberrypi.org/downloads
- * Download the latest version of NOOBS (currently v3.2.1, 9/30/2019)
+ * Download the latest version of NOOBS (currently v3.3.1, 2/14/2020)
  * Copy individual NOOBS files to the formatted card.

 3. Install Raspbian Buster:
- * Connect a monitor and keyboard to the Raspberry Pi to be used in the initial configuration steps.
+ * Connect a monitor and keyboard to the Raspberry Pi to be used in the initial configuration (steps 3-6).
+ * Optionally connect a wired ethernet port to facilitate initial downloads over the internet.
  * Insert the micro SD card into the Raspberry Pi and apply power.
  * After boot is complete, select the Raspbian Full distribution.
  * Select English (US) language.